Texas Senior Fishing Licenses: Discounts, Lifetime Options & State Comparisons

 Note that some license types (for example, certain hunting lease licenses) aren’t available digitally, so choose paper if needed.

-After payment, check your inbox and the Outdoor Annual app to view your license; you’ll be compliant and ready to fish right away.
+After payment, check your inbox and the Outdoor Annual app to view your license.
+You’ll be compliant and ready to fish right away.

 Keep your phone charged and the email available for quick verification by officers.